 Choice: an act of selecting or making a decision when faced with two or more possibilities (Online Oxford Dictionary).

 It’s not mysterious.
 I do it because I don’t like the feeling of floundering around with too many choices.
 If I want to relax in front of a movie, I don’t want to have to endure an hour of deliberation first.
-I know that I’m healthier and happier when I keep life simple.
-We know that, faced with too many buying choices, many people walk away without buying anything.
+I know I’m healthier and happier when I keep life simple.
+We know many people, faced with too many buying choices, walk away without buying anything.
 That’s me.
 I have a low tolerance for hassle and unnecessary complications.